A Well-Lived Life 2 - Book 4 - Elyse - Cover

 “You’ll enjoy the party afterwards,” I reassured her.
 “Lots of dancing and drinking and food!”

-The ceremony was almost identical to Dave’s though instead of flowered crowns, they used actual royal crowns.
+The ceremony was almost identical to Dave’s, though instead of flowered crowns, they used actual royal crowns.
 Andrei had explained that they belonged to the church, and that the crowns they would take home would be similar to the ones that Dave and Julia had used.
-The ceremony preceded along the same lines, with the same readings, and finally Father Basil led Andrei and Svetlana in ‘The Dance of Isaiah’ as they circled the table three times, with the priest leading them, preceded by the cross and censer, and gave the same blessing I’d heard in Ohio.
+The ceremony proceeded along the same lines, with the same readings, and finally Father Basil led Andrei and Svetlana in ‘The Dance of Isaiah’ as they circled the table three times, with the priest leading them, preceded by the cross and censer, and gave the same blessing I’d heard in Ohio.

 Be thou magnified O Bridegroom, as Abraham, and blessed as Isaac, and multiply as Jacob.
 Walk in peace and work in righteousness, as the commandments of God.